Pomax/react-onclickoutside/README.md

 Note that this HOC relies on the `.classList` property, which is supported by all modern browsers, but not by no longer supported browsers like IE9 or older.
 If your code relies on classList in any way, you want to use a polyfill like [dom4](https://github.com/WebReflection/dom4)

-This HOC supports stateless components as of v5.7.0
+This HOC supports stateless components as of v5.7.0, and uses pure class notation rather than `createClass` as of v6.

 ## Installation